How to Raise a Confident Child

 Put yourself in the place of a baby who spends many hours a day in a caregiver’s arms, is worn in a sling, breastfed on cue, and her cries are sensitively responded to.
 How do you imagine this baby feels?

 This baby feels loved; this baby feels valuable.
 Ever had a special day when you got lots of strokes and showered with praise?
-You probably felt like queen for a day and hopefully you behaved accordingly.
+You probably felt very appreciate and loved.
 The infant on the receiving end of this high-touch style of parenting develops self-worth.
 She likes what she feels.

 Of course, you can’t always respond promptly or consistently.
 It’s the predominant pattern that counts.
 You will have days when you are short on patience.
 Babies pick out the prevailing parenting style and form impressions.
 As baby gets older it becomes important for him to learn how to deal with healthy frustration, as this will teach him to adjust to change.
 The important thing is that you are there for him; that’s the message on which baby builds his sense of self.

 The confidence-building aspects that result from attachment-parenting pay off especially with high-need babies.
 Because of these infants’ more intense demands, they are at higher risk of receiving negative responses.
 When attachment parenting produces mutual sensitivity between connected parents and high-need babies, they learn to see themselves in a good light.